Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Introduction

-The remaining structure of this paper is as follows.
-In \secref{sec:Background}, we review the Tensor Renormalization Group concept and the coarse-graining techniques that we employ, which include HOTRG, MCF, and GILT.
+The remainder of this paper is as follows.
+In \secref{sec:Background}, we review the Tensor Renormalization Group concept and the coarse graining techniques that we employ, which include HOTRG, MCF, and GILT.
 We also review the concept of lTRG.
 In \secref{sec:Results}, we present our main numerical findings.
-In \secref{sec:Results_TdiffFlow}, we demonstrate that our coarse-graining scheme successfully obtains a fixed-point tensor, and this allows us to extract the full CFT data of the Ising CFT, including scaling dimensions $\Delta_\sigma$, $\Delta_\varepsilon$, and OPEs $C_{\sigma\sigma\varepsilon}$, respectively in \secref{sec:Results_ScDim} and \secref{sec:Results_OPEFromlTRG}.
-For comparison, in \secref{sec:Results_2pt} and \secref{sec:Results_4pt}, we calculate the two-point and four-point correlation functions to extract the full CFT data.
+In \secref{sec:Results_TdiffFlow}, we demonstrate that our coarse-graining scheme successfully obtains a fixed point tensor, and this allows us to extract the full CFT data of the Ising CFT, including scaling dimensions $\Delta_\sigma$, $\Delta_\varepsilon$, and OPEs $C_{\sigma\sigma\varepsilon}$, respectively in \secref{sec:Results_ScDim} and \secref{sec:Results_OPEFromlTRG}.
+For comparison, in \secref{sec:Results_2pt} and \secref{sec:Results_4pt}, we calculated the two- and four-point correlation functions to extract the full CFT data.
 We also compute the two-point function on a finite-size torus in \secref{sec:Results_2pt_torus}.
 In \secref{sec:Results_eigvecCompare} and \secref{sec:Results_encoding_position}, we compare the coarse-grained lattice-level defect tensors and the tensors extracted from the lTRG spectrum, confirming that both represent conformal states.
 In \secref{sec:Discussion}, we explore whether our coarse-graining method can accommodate excited states in addition to the ground state.
-We identify the primary error from HOTRG and GILT as resulting from the "smearing" of point-like defects and suppression of edge modes.
-To address this, we recommend sampling points randomly and avoiding placing impurities tensors at corners and edges of coarse-grained blocks.
+We identify the primary error of HOTRG and GILT as resulting from the "smearing" of point-like defects and suppression of edge modes.
+To address this, we recommend sampling points randomly and avoiding placing impurity tensors at corners and edges of coarse-grained blocks.
 Moreover, we demonstrate that the advanced gauge-fixing method MCF improves TRG flow stability and propose a method for detecting CDL tensors along the RG flow.
-We also provide evidence that the coarse-graining introduces an error that breaks conformal symmetry and ultimately drives the system away from the fixed point.
+We also provide evidence that coarse graining introduces an error that breaks conformal symmetry and ultimately drives the system away from the fixed point.
 In~\secref{sec:Conclusion}, we summarize our work and suggest potential research directions.
-In the Appendix, we present further details to supplement the main text, such as the algorithmic procedures that we use in this paper.
-In addition, we also review some related CFT backgrounds and our proposed TN approach to relevant CFT data.
+In the appendix, we present further details to supplement the main text, such as the algorithmic procedures that we use in this paper.
+In addition, we also review some related CFT background and our proposed TN approach to relevant CFT data.